Shoshone National Forest: Human history

 Prior to the establishment of the Wind River Indian Reservation, the U.S. Cavalry constructed Fort Brown on the reservation lands, which was subsequently renamed Fort Washakie.
 During the late 19th century, the fort was staffed by African-American members of the U.S. Cavalry, better known as the Buffalo Soldiers, including the second African-American graduated from the United States Military Academy, John Hanks Alexander.
 Chief Washakie is buried at the fort, which is located immediately east of the forest boundary.
 Rumor has it that Sacajawea, the Shoshone Indian who provided invaluable assistance to Meriwether Lewis and William Clark during the Lewis and Clark Expedition, is also buried here, but it is now considered that this is unlikely and that her actual burial place was Fort Lisa in North Dakota.

 During the last decade of the 19th century, minerals such as gold were mined with limited success.
 The last mine was abandoned in 1907, but panning for gold is still allowed in many areas of the forest, and in most circumstances no permit is required.
 After the end of the mining era, numerous camps were established by the Civilian Conservation Corps to help combat unemployment during the Great Depression of the 1930s.
 The camps housed groups of unemployed men who were paid by the federal government to build roads, hiking trails, and campgrounds for future travelers to the Yellowstone region.
 Visitation to national forests like Shoshone increased dramatically after World War II with the advent of better roads and accessibility to the region.

+National forest created

+The Forest Reserve Act of 1891 authorized the president to set aside public domain land for forests.
+Prior to this law, most transfer of public land had been into private ownership.
+In 1891, creating the nation's first forest reserve, President Benjamin Harrison set aside the Yellowstone Timberland Reserve.